flyingmachine/brave-clojure-web/content/10-writing-macros.md

    resulting in the function `println` being applied.

-   The `list` function isn't necessary when we use syntax-quote, however, because a syntax-quoted list evaluates to a list, not to a function call, special form call, or macro call.
+   The `list` function isn't necessary when we use syntax-quote, however, because a syntax-quoted list evaluates to a list &mdash;
+   not to a function call, special form call, or macro call.
 2. Without syntax-quote, we need to quote the symbol `println`.
 This is because we want the resulting list to include the symbol `println`, not the function which `println` evaluates to.